 Child Care Investigations responsibilities include:

-- Investigating allegations of child abuse and neglect.
+- Investigating allegations of child abuse, neglect, and exploitation.

 - Working with law enforcement on joint investigations.